zollerp/RTD-AWF/source/class3/module2/module2.rst

 **Device ID+ and ELK**

-Within the UDf Enviroment you will find an instanced called **ELK**.
+Within the UDF Environment you will find an instance called **ELK**.
-Here we run a ELK Container which is used to visualize Device Identifier and correlate date i.e. Username to Device ID; Geo IP to Device ID.
+Here we run an ELK Container which is used to visualize Device Identifier and correlate data i.e. Username to Device ID; Geo IP to Device ID.

+.. note:: This is a MVP.
+So please reach out if you have use cases which we should add to the Demo.

 Steps:
 RDP to windows machine called *win-client*.
-The Password of the instance is listed within the ``Details / Documentation`` Tab.
+The Password of the instance is listed within the **Details / Documentation** Tab.

     #.
 Launch Chrome and choose the bookmark called ``Device ID+ Kibana``.
     #.
 Klick the button left to "Home".
 Within the Kibana Section you can choose between **Discover** or **Dashboard**.